 A defects report is called for when a valuer, surveyor or even you as the buyer suspects there may be structural problems (or defects) with a property.
 In such instances, a Chartered Structural Engineer is needed to ascertain;

-a) whether there is indeed a problem, and
+- Whether there is indeed a problem, and

-b) what is required to fix or resolve the problem/defect.
+- What is required to fix or resolve the problem/defect.

-Once you provide us with the go ahead we will arrange to visit and inspect the property.
+Following an instruction we will arrange to visit and inspect the property.
 The report we produce will outline the observations of the Engineer and itemise any structurally significant problems and outline the scope of any remedial works.

 The immediate area will also be observed and if appropriate the Engineer will advise on the effect of nearby trees, vegetation or ground conditions which may be affecting the property.